alexandre-daubois/syzygy/README.md

 Syzygy is a simple, lightweight, and fast process manager for Unix-like systems.

-Syzygy is written in Go and is inspired by Sueprvisor and PM2.
+This program is written in Go and is inspired by Sueprvisor and PM2.

 ## Installation